 As Assistant Vice President for International Campus Operations in the Office of Global Strategy, Dr. Park coordinates university-wide planning for the Mason’s international campus in Songdo, South Korea, and manages issues of program administration and operation between the Songdo and Fairfax campuses.
 She serves as the official point of contact and information agent between Songdo-based and Fairfax-based university administrators and facilitates other communications as appropriate.
 An Associate Professor of Tourism and Events Management at the College of Education and Human Development (CEHD), she has involved in diverse research projects with various national and international partners and has produced over 60 publications in a combination of journal articles, book chapters, conference proceedings, and technical reports.
 Dr. Park joined the Office of Global Strategy in 2010 by taking a leadership role in Mason’s evaluation of the Songdo Global University project.
 Dr. Park’s other activities in the Global Office include advancing dual degree relationships with Korean partner institutions and identifying new educational and research opportunities for Mason faculty in Korea.

 Olivia Sun is the China 1+2+1 Program coordinator, supporting all aspects of this program and other major China activities at Mason.
-Prior to joining Mason, Olivia has worked for several higher education institutions and providers in China and the US under different cultural contexts to develop China-related programs such as 2+2 duel degree, pathway program and study abroad.
+Prior to joining Mason, Olivia has worked for several higher education institutions and providers in China and the US under different cultural contexts to develop China-related programs such as 2+2 dual degree, pathway program and study abroad.
 She was born and raised in Suzhou, China and holds a Master’s degree in Globalization and Educational Change from Lehigh University.

 Qing is a student intern in the Office of Global Strategy.
 He is a transfer student from China 1+2+1 program and is currently seeking an undergraduate degree in Electrical Engineering at Mason.
 He likes to communicate with people from different fields and different cultures to learn various perspectives.
 He has an interest in doing research in communications and signal processing-related fields.
 He loves doing math, watching movies, playing tennis and travelling to different cities.
 He plans to go to a graduate school for further education after completing his undergraduate studies.

-ascertains the goals and interests of international visitors from global universities and governmental organizations to Mason and is responsible for setting appropriate meetings and other engagements which lead to new opportunities for Mason students, faculty and staff.
+As the Program Manager for Global Relations & Protocol, Rita ascertains the goals and interests of international visitors from global universities and governmental organizations to Mason and is responsible for setting appropriate meetings and other engagements which lead to new opportunities for Mason students, faculty and staff.
 She creates protocol guidance and tracks annual visit statistics.
 Rita is also a Fulbright Campus Representative and the Coordinator for the Phi Beta Delta Epsilon Delta Chapter of this international honor society.
 She has created and maintains a Global Professional Staff Exchange program for the university.
 At Mason since 2006, Rita has traveled throughout the Middle East Gulf region, Russia, Germany and Switzerland on behalf of the university.
 She holds a Masters degree from Old Dominion University in Occupational and Technical Education and speaks fluent German.